 Austin Health provides 24/7 on-call support for Infectious Diseases.
 Registrars share the on-call duties, usually covering one night during the working week, and 1 in 4 weekends, depending on holiday/conference staffing.
 Registrars are remunerated for all rostered on-call and if required, additional re-call.
 It is generally expected that during rostered weekends on-call, registrars come in on Saturday and Sunday mornings, but re-call is otherwise variable.

-Registrar Projects
+Registrar projects

 In accordance with RACP and RCPA requirements, each registrar is expected to select and complete a project each year.
 Registrars will be assisted and supervised with their projects, with the aim of presenting findings at a local and/or international conference, and publishing results in a peer reviewed journal.